jliang249/cse15l-lab-reports/lab-report-1-week1.md

     ![Output on client for ssh](step5.0.PNG)

-    **Note**: My device is a widow, which is why I use the window user step rather than the one for Mac users.
-Which is just ssh-keygen.
+    **Note: My device is a widow, which is why I use the window user step rather than the one for Mac users.
+Which is just ssh-keygen.**

 - On the server, type in the following code
     >mkdir .ssh